Imperial Porcelain Factory, Saint Petersburg: 1825–1894

 By the beginning of the reign of Alexander II (1855 to 1881), IPM worked only with imported raw materials.
 A year before the abolition of serfdom, the IPM workers had been given their freedom, but many of them continued to work at IPM.
 However, the number of the Imperial Court's orders decreased.
 The porcelain was produced mainly on old models.
 From the beginning of the 1870s, copying of famous paintings on porcelain ceased, and landscapes were rarely painted.
 Instead, purely ornamental decoration prevailed.
 IPM started to use coloured glazes and to decorate their porcelain with pâte-sur-pâte patterns.

 The idea of closing down the ‘useless and unprofitable’ enterprise emerged in 1881.
 Later on, the idea transformed into the assignation of IPM to the Imperial Academy of Arts, but Alexander III, whose reign had just started, commanded the best possible conditions (from a technological and arts point of view) for IPM so that IPM could bear its name "Imperial" with dignity and set a standard for all private porcelain manufactory owners.

 In 1889, the new formula was invented for the dark red sang-de-boeuf glaze.
 Since 1892, the underglaze decoration technology had been mastered with the help of Danish experts.
-The Russian Emperor was married to a Danish princess and paid interest to the underglaze painting.
+The Russian emperor was married to a Danish princess and paid interest to the underglaze painting.

 1894–1917

 By the beginning of the 20th century, IPM had become one of the leading porcelain factories in Europe.
 IPM porcelain was famous for its exceptional quality.
-It was produced from paste made of the highest quality ingredients on up-to-date equipment.
-This paste was stored in cellars for 10 years before use in production.
+It was produced from body made of the highest quality ingredients on up-to-date equipment.
+This body was stored in cellars for 10 years before use in production.

 The Art Nouveau style influenced the shapes of the porcelain.
 Porcelain was produced with whimsically curved forms decorated by stylized plants, mermaids and other Art Nouveau motifs.
 As a rule, the vases were covered by underglaze decor.
 Every vase had a unique form.
 The underglaze decoration made it possible for the artists to paint changeable seasons and winter landscapes.

 IPM began to produce technical and chemical porcelain due to the end of imports of porcelain from Germany during World War I. The production of fine porcelain was decreased to a minimal level.
-All the fine porcelain items produced were sold at charity auctions benefitting the Royal hospitals.
+All the fine porcelain items produced were sold at charity auctions benefitting the imperial hospitals.
 Only Easter eggs were produced in large quantities for Easter celebrations of soldiers.